 - Make sure the plugin is in the correct directory:

-- Check that you’re using a compatible Unreal Engine version (4.27 and later supported).
+- Check that you’re using a tested Unreal Engine version (5.7 confirmed; other 5.x likely fine but unverified).
+4.27 and earlier are not supported.

 High CPU/memory usage: